mcdermottLab/auditory_attention/README.md

    - Python 3.11.5
    - PyTorch 2.1+
    - PyTorch Lightning 2.1+
-   - Additional packages listed in `requirements.txt` (recommended: create a conda env and `pip install -r requirements.txt`)
+   - Additional packages listed in `requirements.txt` (recommended: create a Conda environment and run `pip install -r requirements.txt`)
 2. **Hardware expectations**
    Model training used a DDP environment with 4×A100-80GB GPUs and 100 GB host RAM with 4 CPUs feeding each GPU.
 Models took roughly 7-10 days to converge (depending on architecture size).